 The 2017 @Scale Conference has finished!
 Thank you for coming.
-Videos from the event will be posted soon.
+Videos have been posted.

 @Scale brings thousands of engineers together throughout the year to discuss complex engineering challenges and to work on the development of new solutions.
 We're committed to providing a safe and welcoming environment — one that encourages collaboration and sparks innovation.